AdobeDocs/analytics.en/help/components/dimensions/mobile-dimensions.md

 ---
 title: Mobile dimensions
-description: Dimensions based on the user-agent string of the device.
+description: Dimensions based on the IP address of the device.
 ---

 # Mobile dimensions